code-fury/dnhu/index.md

 ## About me
-Duong Nhu's project focuses on automated epilepsy monitoring of short and long term EEG recordings, and wearable devices under the GRIP scholarship.
-Duong Nhu's supervisors are Dr. Levin Kuhlmann, Professor Patrick Kwan, Dr. Chang Wei Tan, and Dr. Amanda Gilligan.
-Duong has been awarded the MIME research funding, and the most outstanding poster presentation at the 1st Monash Young MedTech Innovators Symposium.
+I am a PhD student under GRIP scholarship at Monash University, Austrlia.
+My research focuses on deep learning for automated epilepsy monitoring of short and long term EEG recordings, and wearable devices.
+I was awarded the `Monash Partners and CSIRO sponsored PhD research support program` and `The most outstanding poster presentation at the 1st Monash Young MedTech Innovators Symposium 2019`.

 <img src="assets/profile.jpg" width="200" height="250"/>